top of page

 • We have had professionally measured and electronically drawn existing blueprints of the building so we will have an historical record and can better plan our projects.

-• And finally we are in the process of getting new tempered glass covers for our priceless stained glass windows.
+• We have completed the process of getting new tempered glass covers for our priceless stained glass windows.

 How You Can Get Involved